ramon-rocha/MonoDevelop.CobraBinding/README.md

 You'll also need to update install.cobra and then reinstall the addin to see the results of your changes.

-### Fix syntax highlighting bugs
-Check the issues list for syntax bugs, then update this file and try to fix the bug:

-    <solutionFolder>/CobraBinding/CobraSyntaxMode.xml

-Make sure to reinstall the addin after you modify the XML file to see the results of your changes.

 ### Add support for MSBuild Items
 This would allow for compilation of Cobra projects from the command line.
 See here for some tips on getting started: